ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 ## Foundational Concepts

-ZTAuth* is built on four core pillars that define how authorization is governed, delegated, and enforced across distributed systems.
-These pillars provide the foundation for a consistent and secure authorization model, aligned with Zero Trust principles.
+**ZTAuth\*** is built on four core pillars that define how authorization is governed, delegated, and enforced across distributed systems.
+These pillars provide the foundation for a consistent and secure authorization model, aligned with `Zero Trust principles`.

 ### Policy Governance

-Authorization logic is often hardcoded inside applications, making it difficult to update, audit, or share.
+`Authorization logic` is often hardcoded inside applications, making it difficult to update, audit, or share.
-ZTAuth* introduces a centralized governance layer for policy management.
+**ZTAuth\*** introduces a centralized governance layer for policy management.
 This allows external control over how policies are applied and enables integration with risk and compliance processes.

 ### Workload Governance

-Tokens are usually processed by the workload receiving the request, without guarantees on validation or trust.
-ZTAuth* allows workloads to be grouped into **security groups** with defined **trust levels**, and controls which workloads can act **on behalf of** a subject.
-This enables secure and auditable workload-level authorization.
+Tokens are usually processed by the workload receiving the request, without guarantees on validation or trust. **ZTAuth\*** allows workloads to be grouped into **security groups** with defined **trust levels**, and controls which workloads can act **on behalf of** a subject.
+This enables secure and `auditable workload-level authorization`.

 ### Security Model

-ZTAuth* builds a complete **authorization context** using both the subject and workload identities.
+**ZTAuth\*** builds a complete **authorization context** using both the subject and workload identities.
 Trust and policy data are stored in a **Git-like structure**, ensuring immutability, versioning, and portability.
-This context can be materialized as a **Transaction Token (TxToken)**, issued by a Transaction Token Service working with a Policy Decision Point.
+This context can be materialized as a **Transaction Token (TxToken)**, issued by a `Transaction Token Service` and evaluated by a `Policy Decision Point`.

 ### Delegation-First Model

-Delegation is a primary element in ZTAuth*, not a secondary feature.
+Delegation is a primary element in **ZTAuth\***, not a secondary feature.
 The protocol supports **explicit delegation** using verifiable consent from the subject.
 Mechanisms like **Trust Elevation** and **Trust Delegation** allow controlled access to different authorization contexts in a secure and auditable way.